stastnypremysl/lsql-csv/README.md

     -n
     --named

-Enables the first-line naming convention for an input CSV file---first-line with column names.
+Enables the first-line naming convention for an input CSV file.
+With this option, the first line of a CSV file will be interpreted as a list of column names.

     -N
     --not-named